Ex-UConn official fined for improperly awarding fellowship

-A Connecticut ethics panel has fined a former UConn diversity official $20,000 after determining she awarded her husband a $54,000 fellowship he did not apply for and was not eligible to receive.
+An ethics panel has fined a former University of Connecticut diversity official $20,000 after determining she awarded her husband a $54,000 fellowship he did not apply for and was not eligible to receive.

 Thurmand resigned when the allegations first surfaced and has filed a federal discrimination lawsuit against UConn.
 That suit is pending.

-Her attorney said he's not surprised by the ethics panel's decision, saying it consists of political appointees and is a government apparatus that has simply continued the racial discrimination initiated by UConn.
+Her attorney said he was not surprised by the ethics panel's decision.

 Sign Up and Save